jasonyansk/resume/index.md

 ## SUMMARY

-Senior System Engineer with 10+ years of experience in automating and optimizing IT infrastructure.
-Proficient in both cloud and on-premise platforms, with expertise in migrations, infrastructure architecture, and security implementations.
+Senior System Engineer with over 10 years of expertise in streamlining and elevating IT infrastructure through automation and optimization.
+Proficiency in both cloud and on-premises environments, excelling in migrations, infrastructure design and implementations that drive operational success and efficiency.

 ## SKILLS